 Fey received her SAG card after appearing in Artie Lange’s ‘Beer League’ released in 2006.
 She and former ‘SNL’ castmate Amy Poehler starred in the 2008 comedy ‘Baby Mama’.
 The movie was written and directed by Michael McCullers.
-The plot concerns Kate (Fey), a business woman, who wants a child but, discovering she has only a million-to-one chance of getting pregnant, decides to find a surrogate: Angie (Poehler), a white-trash schemer.
+The plot concerns Kate (Fey), a businesswoman, who wants a child but, discovering she has only a million-to-one chance of getting pregnant, decides to find a surrogate, that is, Angie (Poehler), a white-trash schemer.

 In 2013, Fey starred alongside Paul Rudd in the romantic comedy-drama film ‘Admission’, based on the Jean Hanff Korelitz novel by the same name.
 The film was directed by Paul Weitz.
 She later starred in the 2014 comedy-drama ‘This Is Where I Leave You’, helmed by ‘Date Night’ director Shawn Levy.

 In 2015, Fey then re-teamed with Poehler, starring in the comedy film ‘Sisters’ as the title characters, and received positive reviews for her role.
 In 2016, she starred in the biographical war comedy-drama ‘Whiskey Tango Foxtrot’, based on the memoir ‘The Taliban Shuffle: Strange Days in Afghanistan and Pakistan’, to mixed reviews, with some criticizing the whitewashing of characters of color in the film.
 She co-created the Netflix comedy series ‘Unbreakable Kimmy Schmidt’ in the same year.